The 10 Best Breakfast Places in Virginia!

 Market at Main won Virginia Living’s Best Breakfast Restaurant Award last year.
 Before opening in 2009, the historic building underwent huge renovations to install wooden floors taken from a 19th century Lynchburg tobacco warehouse, a front counter designed to recall the 19th century, and even more to give an authentic, vintage feel.
 Breakfast is available all day, every day.
 Try the sweet potato pancakes, quiche of the day, or the green eggs and ham benedict.

-If busyness is any indication of quality, then The Egg Bistro is one of Hampton Road’s absolute best.
+If busyness is any indication of quality, then the Egg Bistro is one of the absolute best.
 Customers come back because of the positive atmosphere, great service, and delicious food.
 The Egg Bistro has three locations in Virginia: Chesapeake, Suffolk, and Virginia Beach.

 Chadwicks has served brunch and lunch since 1967 to hungry Old Town Alexandrians.
 The first thing you notice when you step into Chadwicks is the grand staircase leading to the second floor.
 Everything about Chadwick’s atmosphere, from the bar to the patio seating, is reminiscent of the English pubs it was modeled after.
 The food is nothing to sneeze at, either, with fresh seafood sourced from the waterfront in view.
 The brunch menu offers vast traditional options, too.